India could raise import taxes on crude, refined vegetable oils - government source

 India, the world's biggest palm and soybean oil importer, now relies on imports for 70 percent of its edible oils, up from 44 percent in 2001/02.

-(Reporting by Mayank Bhardwaj; Editing by Malini Menon)
+Reporting by Mayank Bhardwaj; Editing by Malini Menon